Understanding Large Language Models: GPT, Claude, and Gemini Explained

 That's roughly how LLMs work.
 They've "memorized" patterns from enormous amounts of text and use that knowledge to generate responses that fit what you're asking for.

 Important distinction: LLMs don't search the internet or look up facts.
 They generate responses based on patterns learned during training.
-This is why they sometimes sound confident while being completely wrong—they're pattern-matching, not fact-checking.
+This is why they sometimes sound confident while being completely wrong.
+They're pattern-matching, not fact-checking.

 For more on how this training process works, see our guide on how AI actually works.

-The Big Three: GPT-4, Claude, and Gemini
+The Big Three: GPT-5, Claude Opus 4.5, and Gemini 3

-GPT-4 (OpenAI / ChatGPT)
+GPT-5.2 (OpenAI / ChatGPT)

 Company: OpenAI (backed by Microsoft)

-- Software development and debugging
+- Software development and debugging across multiple languages

 - General-purpose conversational tasks

-- Occasionally "hallucinates" (makes up convincing-sounding false information)
+- Occasionally "hallucinates" convincing-sounding false information

-- ChatGPT Plus: $20/month (GPT-4 access)
+- ChatGPT Plus: $20/month (GPT-5 access, GPT-5 Thinking)

-Claude (Anthropic)
+Claude Opus 4.5 (Anthropic)

 Company: Anthropic (founded by former OpenAI researchers)